Digital Recycling with evian

 Alexander Cramwinckel, Global Circular Economy Manager, evian

-2. Bringing incremental economic value through the recycled and re-used items – a true circular economy
+2. Increasing reuse and recycling brings incremental economic value – a true circular economy

-5. Depending on the scheme, re-universe (previously Reward4Waste) can work within existing waste management and infrastucture – reducing costs and carbon footprint
+5. Depending on the scheme, re-universe can work within existing waste management and infrastucture – reducing costs and carbon footprint

-6. re-universe (previously Reward4Waste) offers a real chance to accelerate change and make a positive difference
+6. re-universe offers a real chance to accelerate change and make a positive difference

 All of our live projects can be found on our website, we are working on a number of projects yet to appear so watch this space!